 The stockbroker always provides its helping hand to its sub-broker through research reports, client acquisition, by providing the latest tools and technology, sales training, and a lot of other areas.

 Low initial investment does not mean, your efforts should be less.
 All business requires full effort from one’s end.
-You will have to put your best in the business only then you can become a successful entrepreneur, be it any field.
+You will have to put your best in the business only then you can become a successful entrepreneur, be it in any field.

 While you are trying to understand how to become a sub broker, you need to know that this is the person who helps clients or investors in their trading and investing decisions.